 However, neither will completely erase your debt without your contribution.
 You are still responsible for paying the debts you owe, at least in part.

-Because they can be tricky, both settlement and consolidation are best done with a specialist’s help.
+Because they can be tricky, both settlement and consolidation are often done with a specialist’s help.
 A reputable debt-relief firm can help you decide which choice is best for you.
 A debt-relief firm also can help you negotiate with your creditors or help set up a consolidated loan.

 What About Bankruptcy?